d4n0f/csharp-custom-round/README.md

   The program adjusts dynamically to the number of decimal places in the input value and rounds the number accordingly.

 - **Default Decimal Handling:**
-  If no decimal places are provided, the function rounds based on the input number's inherent decimal places.
+  If the given float value and the decimal place match, the result remains the same as the input number.

 - **Rounding to More Decimal Places:**
   The function can round the number to more decimal places than the original value, allowing for precise control over the result.